The Good Stuff: Growing a little history

-You could call it a little front yard OCD.
+SHREVEPORT, LA (KSLA) - You could call it a little front yard OCD.
 And backyard OCD, for that matter.

-"How long have you lived here?," I asked 99 year old Lucille Collins, both of us sitting under her shady carport in the Anderson Island neighborhood.
+“How long have you lived here?,” I asked 99-year-old Lucille Collins, both of us sitting under her shady carport in Shreveport’s Anderson Island neighborhood.

-"We built in the early to mid 50's," answered Lucille.
+“We built in the early to mid-50s,” answered Lucille.

-"A lot of people gave me flowers, so they're the flowers I had brought with me when I came here," explained Lucille.
+“A lot of people gave me flowers, so they’re the flowers I had brought with me when I came here,” Lucille explained.

-But soon after getting the low-down on the different kinds of flowers and plants on her property, "Daylilies, azaleas, cacti, touch-me-nots," we learned there is much of a story that has taken root around her Anderson Island home.
+But soon after getting the lowdown on the different kinds of flowers and plants on her property — “daylilies, azaleas, cacti, touch-me-nots,” we learned there is much of a story that has taken root around her Anderson Island home.

-Some of the first plants to be transplanted to her and her husband Robert's new home back in the 50's, Lucille said came from her mother's home.
+Some of the first plants to be transplanted to her and her husband Robert’s new home back in the 1950s said came from her mother’s home, Lucille said.

 "The roses came from Ruston.
 That's where I grew up."

-Along with her mother Elizabeth's roses, Lucille brought with her an understanding of the importance of hard work and determination, handed down from her father John Lonnie Collins.
+Along with her mother Elizabeth’s roses, Lucille brought with her an understanding of the importance of hard work and determination, handed down from her father, John Lonnie Boddie.

-"She says back during the 20's and 30's, her daddy would get up before daylight and plow behind the mules and horses," explained Lucille's grandson, John Paul Collins.
+“She says back during the ’20s and ’30s, her daddy would get up before daylight and plow behind the mules and horses,” explained Lucille’s grandson John Paul Collins.

-But roughly 20 years after moving into their forever home together, Lucille's husband John was stricken by the first of a number of strokes.
+But roughly 20 years after moving into their forever home together, Lucille’s husband, Robert, was stricken by the first of a number of strokes.

 "I remember when I was little and I asked one time if she could go with us on a summer vacation, she said, 'No, I have to take care of your granddaddy'."